A microlearning success story

 3. Real results

 Thirdly, microlearning works in key areas and across sectors.
-The following three success stories illustrate this and are also great examples of how microlearning is designed to meet specific, measurable business goals.
+The following success story is a great example of how microlearning is designed to meet specific, measurable business goals.

 Insurance brand AXA wanted to embed a people-centric customer service culture at its UK-based contact centre.
 The challenge was to roll out the learning quickly, without disrupting work, and to do it in an engaging way.
 Daily microlearning was used in a blended approach and, within months, it had transformed results: